SubhadityaMukherjee/AI-knowledge-base/docs/Interpretability vs Neuroscience.md

 - One can easily ablate neurons or set them to particular activations
 - But one can also do more powerful "circuit editing" where one modifies parameters at a finer grained level.
 - In image generation, [Bau et al., 2018](https://gandissect.csail.mit.edu/) show that you can ablate neurons to remove objects like tress and windows from generated images
-- In RL, [Hilton et al., 2020](https://distill.pub/2020/understanding-rl-vision/) show that you can ablate [[Features|features]] to blind an agent to a particular enemy while leaving other competencies in tact
+- In RL, [Hilton et al., 2020](https://distill.pub/2020/understanding-rl-vision/) show that you can ablate [features](Features.md) to blind an agent to a particular enemy while leaving other competencies in tact
 - More recently, [Cammarata et al, 2021](https://distill.pub/2020/circuits/curve-circuits/) reimplements a large chunk of neural network from scratch, and then splices it into a model.

 ## We Can Study the Exact Same Model.